Skip to main content

 What You’ll Learn

 This chapter walks through the enterprise security and governance features you’ll need to deploy Claude Code across an organization.
-We’ll cover the security model behind every interaction, the five managed settings delivery mechanisms, the settings precedence hierarchy, and governance controls for permissions, hooks, MCP servers, and plugins.
-You’ll also learn how to enforce filesystem and network sandboxing, configure authentication controls, and use vulnerability scanning as a capability pattern, not a standalone feature.
+We’ll cover the security model behind every interaction, the managed settings delivery mechanisms (including the managed-settings.d/ drop-in directory), the settings precedence hierarchy, and governance controls for permissions, Auto Mode, hooks, skills, MCP servers, and plugins.
+You’ll also learn how to enforce filesystem and network sandboxing with Bash hardening and protected paths, configure authentication controls, and use vulnerability scanning as a capability pattern.

 By the end, you’ll be able to answer the question: “How do I deploy Claude Code securely at scale?”